 In the event that any part of our business or its assets is ever sold, acquired, merged, liquidated, reorganised or otherwise transferred, we reserve the right to transfer to the extent permissible at law our user databases, together with any personal information and non-personal information contained therein to a third party acquiring the assets.
 While any transaction of this sort is being considered, we may also make limited relevant personal information available to prospective purchasers and legal and financial advisors and other relevant parties on a confidential basis.

 We reserve the right to make changes to this policy.
 Such changes will be posted on this website and we will publish the effective date when the statement is updated.

 If you have bookmarked this policy (or the Website) you will need to ensure that the bookmarked version has been updated so that you are aware of the most recent version of this policy.

 If you have any questions, concerns or feedback about privacy, please contact us as set out below:

 Physical Address: Level 6, 468 St Kilda Road, Melbourne VIC 3004

 We take your privacy concerns seriously.
 Where you express any concerns that we have interfered with your privacy, we will respond to let you know who will be handling your matter and when you can expect a further response.
 We aim to resolve your concerns in a fair and efficient manner.
-If however you are unsatisfied with our response, you can lodge a dispute with our external dispute resolution scheme, The Financial Ombudsman Service (“FOS”), which provides a free independent industry dispute resolution service.
+If however you are unsatisfied with our response, you can lodge a dispute with our external dispute resolution scheme, The Financial Ombudsman Service (“FOS”) if lodged before 1 November 2018.
+If lodged on or after 1 November 2018 Australian Financial Complaints Authority (AFCA), which provides a free independent industry dispute resolution service.